redhat-developer/vscode-server-connector/README.md

 ## Community, discussion, contribution, and support

-**Chat:** We have a public channel [#adapters on chat.openshift.io](https://chat.openshift.io/developers/channels/adapters).

-**Issues:** If you have an issue/feature-request with Server Connector extension, please file it [here](https://github.com/redhat-developer/vscode-adapters/issues).
+**Issues:** If you have an issue/feature-request with Server Connector extension, please file it [here](https://github.com/redhat-developer/vscode-server-connector/issues).

 **Contributing:** Want to become a contributor and submit your own code?
-Have a look at our [development guide](https://github.com/redhat-developer/vscode-adapters/blob/master/CONTRIBUTING.md).
+Have a look at our [development guide](https://github.com/redhat-developer/vscode-server-connector/blob/master/CONTRIBUTING.md).

 License
 =======